Norton vs AVG: which antivirus is better?

 Features overview

-Both Norton and AVG provide you with all the needed essentials, yet Norton takes the lead due to having more useful features at cheaper prices.
+Both Norton and AVG provide you with all the needed essentials, yet Norton takes the lead because it has more useful features at a cheaper price.
 You can see how they compare below.

 One of the clear losses to AVG is the lack of a password manager, while Norton has its own.
-Both antivirus software offer a VPN, webcam protection feature, virus scans, real-time protection, and performance optimization tools.
+Both antivirus software offer webcam protection features, virus scans, real-time protection, and performance optimization tools.

-However, Norton additionally provides parental controls.
+However, Norton additionally provides parental controls and a built-in scam detection powered by advanced AI.
 AVG offers a secure file shredder in the antivirus plans, and Norton requires a separate purchase of the Norton Utilities Ultimate subscription.

 Overall, it’s clear that Norton offers an antivirus package with a lot more features included.
-This is not to say that what AVG offers is bad, just that it can’t compare to Norton’s large suite of features.
+This isn't to say that what AVG offers is bad, just that it can’t compare to Norton’s large suite of features.

 Norton features

 Norton antivirus package includes various security features for your device.
 Real-time protection detects and protects against common online threats.
-Additionally, there’s a virus scan option and, during our testing, it was very accurate in catching malware.
+Additionally, there’s a virus scan option, which was very accurate in catching malware during our testing.
 The full system scan caught 100% of threats.

-Another useful feature that Norton offers is the secure VPN, which encrypts your online activities, hides your IP data, and offers an additional layer of security for your data online.
+Another useful feature that Norton offers is the secure VPN, which encrypts your online activities, hides your IP address, and offers an additional layer of security for your data online.

-Additionally, with the VPN you also get an ad blocker, Wi-Fi Security feature, and split tunneling to choose which apps or websites require a VPN tunnel and which don’t.
+With the VPN, you also get an ad blocker, Wi-Fi Security feature, and split tunneling to choose which apps or websites require a VPN tunnel and which don’t.

 Another useful feature is Norton’s Password Manager.
-Not only can you store all your passwords here, but it can also generate secure passwords for you, autofill personal information, a Wallet feature saves your credit card information, and the Safety Dashboard informs you about your password safety.
+Not only can you store all your passwords here, but it can also generate secure passwords, autofill personal information, a Wallet feature saves your credit card information, and the Safety Dashboard informs you about your password safety.

 The parental controls are useful for selecting the devices your children use and setting up different rules.
 For example, time supervision, web or search supervision, among others.